JoshAtDoorDash/DoorDashAPI-Kotlin-Sample/README.md

 It builds a token that is valid for 30 minutes.
 Please obtain a set of DoorDash Credentials (Developer ID, Key ID, and Signing Secret) in the [DoorDash Developer Portal](https://developer.doordash.com/portal/integration/drive/credentials) to use in the application.

 This application was built targeting Kotlin version [1.8.10](https://github.com/JetBrains/kotlin) and the [Amazon Corretto 17](https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/downloads-list.html) JDK.
 The code source and build files provided in this repository are samples and not intended for production, and are not supported.
+This sample uses an [IntelliJ IDEA](https://www.jetbrains.com/idea/) project.
+You may use different IDE, but this sample is configured for IntelliJ IDEA.
+If using a different IDE, the source you'll want to copy is in [Main.kt](source/DoorDashAPIKotlinSample/src/main/kotlin/Main.kt).

 ## Running Sample